★ Investing Strategy Research & Guides ★

 You can see how much money the company keeps by comparing the cash flow to metrics like debt, expenditures, revenues, net income, and operating income.
 People who watch the cash flow can spot cash-rich businesses and exploit them.

 Watching cash flow can help you avoid buying into companies that make a lot of revenue but retain little cash.
-Companies with a lot of revenue but little cash often have high expenses and debt.
+Companies with much revenue but little cash often have high expenses and debt.
 Those companies often fall into the death spiral because they run out of cash.

 Margin of Safety